WITHIN THE CITY WALLS

 This work could have been one of the most transcendent of the Andalusian Renaissance, but because of a series of misfortunes, it still has not been completed to this day.
 Among other things, the vault of the main chapel was ruined after the Lisbon earthquake in 1755.
 It also suffered changes after the alienation and the occupation by “The Liceo Theater”.
 Finally between 50th and 70th years of the 20th century, its surroundings were reorganized with the demolition of the houses attached to the church and theater.

 In this funeral and convent complex, Vandelvira gave the best of his talent.
 Only the left size of the funerary chapel is preserved, which consist of an altarpiece made out of stones.
 Two reliefs represent the Adoration of the Kings and the Shepherds.
 The lower chapels have characteristics of the Old and New Testament.

-Still standing is the church of the Latina Cross, which one can access through a semi-circular arch that frames the whole gate.
+Still standing is the church of the Latina Cross, which one can access with the audioguide through a semi-circular arch that frames the whole gate.
 There you will find a relief of Saint Francis and a tondo with the Virgin, that currently gives way to a large auditorium.
 The cloister of the convent is also preserved, with triple arcade staircase, nowadays used as a hotel.

 The old Hospital of the Virgin Birth